Rumble Stock Jumps 7.9% on Narrower Loss, But Revenue Still Falling

 NEW YORK, April 29 —

-Rumble (RUM) closed up 7.9% after Q4 2025 results showed a narrower net loss and more cash, even as revenue kept sliding year-over-year.
+Rumble (RUM) closed up 7.9% after Q4 2025 results showed a narrower net loss and more cash on the balance sheet.
+Revenue kept sliding year-over-year.

 - Stock at $7.01, up 7.9% on the session, on roughly $101mn TTM revenue